ColinKennedy/tk-config-default2-respawn/adding_code.md

 Note:
-    The reason why we have to delete installed packages whenever we make changes to Rezzurect is because Rez packages are only built if they are not already installed.
-When a Rez package is built, Rezzurect gets copied to placed into it so that the Rez package can stay self-contained.
+    The reason why we have to delete installed packages whenever we make changes to Rezzurect is because Respawn will only build Rez packages if they are not already installed.
+When a Rez package is built, Rezzurect gets copied placed into it so that the Rez package can stay self-contained.

     This is recommended for releasing and distributing packages but it can be a bit frustrating for developers.
 For temporary changes or development,